awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Amazon\\WorkSpacesConfig\\enable\-inplace\-upgrade\.ps1\\NoReboot**

-1. Decide which drive you want user profiles to be located on after the in\-place upgrade process \(for more information, see [Important Considerations](#upgrade_byol_important_considerations)\), and set the registry keys as follows:
+1. Decide which drive you want user profiles to be located on after the in\-place upgrade process \(for more information, see [Considerations](#upgrade_byol_important_considerations)\), and set the registry keys as follows:
    + Settings if you want the user profile on drive C after the upgrade:

      **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Amazon\\WorkSpacesConfig\\enable\-inplace\-upgrade\.ps1**